JDsProjects/RecolorInverterProgram/README.md

 (Done mainly, because version control doesn't work)

 (the github kind of went dead for a minute too), wait for a new package.

+If you want to see the differences in code check out my repl.it